usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 Competition Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The interface used in this tutorial is shown in :numref:`competitioninterface-tutorial2`.
+The competition interface used in this tutorial is shown in :numref:`competitioninterface-tutorial2`.

 .. code-block:: python
-    :caption: Interface for tutorial 2
+    :caption: Competition interface for tutorial 2
     :name: competitioninterface-tutorial2

     #!/usr/bin/env python3